-If CUSTOMERS table has already been created, then to add a DFAULT constraint to SALARY column, you would write a query like the one which is shown in the code block below.
+If the CUSTOMERS table has already been created, then to add a DEFAULT constraint to the SALARY column, you would write a query like the one which is shown in the code block below.

-To drop a DEFAULT constraint, use the following SQL:
+To drop a DEFAULT constraint, use the following SQL query.

 ALTER TABLE CUSTOMERS ALTER COLUMN SALARY DROP DEFAULT;